 This delicious soup is loaded with chicken right off the bone, a standard blend of onions, carrots and celery plus saut?ed crimini mushrooms and of course, egg noodles.
 They key to the noodles is to cook them separately to just al-dente.
 Then rinse them with cold water to stop the cooking.
 Instead of plunking the noodles into the pot, add them to individual serving bowls, that way your last bowl will have the same toothsome quality as the first.
 This should cure your sugar hangover.

-- 1 4-5 pound chicken, cut into drums, wings, thighs and breasts (halved)
+- 1 4-pound chicken halved, cut into drums, wings, thighs and breasts

 - 10 peppercorns